wp-plugins/darkroom-facebook-photo-gallery/trunk/readme.txt

 == Installation ==

 This installation is for any other than the easy "install" button at your Dashboard/Plugins/Add New/Search page, of course.

 1. Download and unzip
 2. Upload the entire darkroom-facebook-photo-gallery folder to /your-wordpress-install-dir/wp-content/plugins/
 3. Login to your WP Admin panel, click Plugins, and activate Fotobook
 4. Go to Options and then click the Fotobook link.
 Follow the two steps for linking the plugin to a Facebook account.
 5. Now import your albums on the Manage / Fotobook page.
-6. That's it!
+6. Upload your logo (or choose not to use it) and other options in the "Darkroom" Dashboard's settings page

 It works better in fluid layouts.
 If you can, just copy your page's template and make it fluid to use it just with the gallery's page.
 The more width is available the less-crowded the photos will appear when the albums get expanded.

-To upgrade simply replace the old Fotobook directory with the newest version.
-Re-import all of your albums to complete the upgrade.

 == Screenshots ==

 1. Here's the Darkroom style, but you could change it into a new concept by using different pins, clips, and styling.
-1. This new style was the original idea achieved for a [famous Daylight Swordfishing Charter](http://www.floridakeysswordfishing.com) - soon online
+2. This new style was the original idea achieved for a [famous Daylight Swordfishing Charter](http://www.floridakeysswordfishing.com) - soon online

 == Changelog ==